 Artemis starts out this way, being loath to actually kill anyone (fine with kidnapping, psychological warfare and an occasional bomb or two, though), and very cordial with the negotiators, as well as keeping his words.
 Also while he is not exactly good, he does care for his allies and family.

 "... every inch the gracious host, albeit a sinister, evil, determined one."

-Though Turnball could be considered Faux Affably Evil, considering that he's really a sociopath, doesn't really care about anyone except for his human wife Leonor (and even then he kept her in thrall so that she wouldn't ever think of leaving him) and is willing to kill his own trusted lackey if needed without a hint of remorse.
+Faux Affably Evil: Turnball Root, who compliments Holly right after kidnapping her.
+He doesn't really care about anyone except for his human wife Leonor (and even then he kept her in thrall so that she wouldn't ever think of leaving him) and is willing to kill his own trusted lackey if needed without a hint of remorse.

 Air-Vent Passageway: in The Arctic Incident.
 Artemis has to crawl through a duct filled with fuel for the building's plasma weapons.
 Before his helmet runs out of air.
 Without being able to see where he's going.
 Knowing full well that if anyone turns on the plasma cannons, he's toast.
 Not to mention that once he gets out, he has to be sprayed with anti-radiation foam or he'll likely develop cancer.

 All Trolls Are Different: In this case, ten-feet-tall gorilla-ish tunnel-dwelling monstrosities with poisonous tusks.
 And dreadlocks.

 Always Chaotic Evil: Goblins and trolls, although the latter are mostly portrayed as just animals, and the former is incredibly, incredibly stupid.
 They're directly stated to be as smart as rats.

 Amnesiac Dissonance: An odd case.
 After recovering from his mind-wipe, Artemis sees that he was regressing to his old criminal ways, as he had predicted he would.
 After all, his character growth was a result of his experiences with the People...so removing all memory of his experiences with them takes away all the good it did him.
 Holly is visibly nervous when he brings this up because she knows how terrifyingly amoral he used to be.